 When your job is demanding, your children are needy, your house is cluttered, and your schedule is crazy, it becomes incredibly hard to connect with your spouse, keep a positive focus, and build a strong marriage.

 So I encourage you not to let that “slide” happen.
-(And believe me, I’m talking to myself too.)
-Determine to connect with your spouse regularly and make your marriage a high priority, even if that means making other relationships or some activities a lower priority.
+Don’t risk looking back a month, a year or 5 years from now and thinking, “Why didn’t I invest more in my husband and my marriage?”
+Instead, determine to connect with your spouse regularly and make your marriage a high priority, even if that means making other relationships or some activities a lower priority.
 Here are 15 simple ways to do it: